Paulus1337/Defuse/README.md

 I will cover most answers with X as it took me nearly 3 days to be the 63rd person to "Defuse the bomb", I hope the below gives everyone a helping hand and a little kickstart in Reverse Engineering.

 Lets decode the provided binary and find the functions.
+I used Ghidra to get these functions: https://github.com/NationalSecurityAgency/ghidra

 This binary is a bomb.
 Your goal is to defuse it.